 - Please mark your name and telephone number to the bag.
 PRINT LEGIBLY, If you do not have your name and telephone number on the bag then it cannot be returned to you if you do not claim it.

-- You will drop your bag near Registration in the Gear Trucks.
-Gear Truck will leave at 7am, 8am and 9am – please plan accordingly.
+- You will drop your bag near Registration in the Gear Trucks which will be located near the start line.

 - You are responsible for bringing the bag down with you.

 - What goes in the bag?
 We recommend warm attire for the ride down!

 - What should NOT go in the bag?
 Anything breakable – these bags will get thrown around.
 Do not put valuables like cell phones, wallets etc in the bag.